robfairh/arfc.github.io/manual/expectations.md

 - **Be supportive:** to the best of my ability or connect you to the support you need.
 Universities are places of growth and challenge.
-I recognize that times will occasionally be dark or challenging.
+I recognize that times will occasionally be dark or overwhelming.
 Throughout your group membership, I will match your dedication to your success with support to the best of my ability.
 When that is insufficient, I am also responsible for pointing you toward external resources and helping you to formulate a plan.